vszakats/hb/README.md

 You should see `Hello, world!` on screen.

-## on Windows hosts with POSIX shells (MSYS2/Cygwin) (possible cross-build targets: Windows CE, MS-DOS, OS/2, Linux)
+## on Windows hosts with POSIX shells (MSYS2/Cygwin) (possible cross-build targets: Linux, Windows CE, MS-DOS, OS/2)

 To build: